In the press: Seven ways to check your telco is fit for the cloud

 When they were telcos, communications services providers (CSPs) never quite convinced the market that they could offer application services.
 Now they want to be cloud operators.
 It’s going to be a long way to go though.

-Here’s seven ways they need to change, according our expert advisers.
+Here are seven ways they need to change, according to our expert advisers.
 If you’re talking to a telco, these are the areas that you need to explore carefully.

 The CSPs need to be able to slice and dice their infrastructure more fluidly, which means they must be comfortable with a virtual line of demarcation.
 Most are used being organised into silos of information, on sales, support, billing and so on, says Charles Davis, CEO of telco aggregator The SAS Group.